meeq/FlappyBird-N64/README.md

 ## Installation

+[Download](./FlappyBird.z64?raw=true) or compile the ROM file and load it as you would any other N64 ROM.

 This ROM file has been tested to work on real Nintendo 64 hardware using the [EverDrive-64 by krikzz](http://krikzz.com/).
 It should also work with [64drive by retroactive](http://64drive.retroactive.be/).